ray-project/ray/doc/source/serve/architecture.md

 Machine errors and faults will be handled by Ray Serve as follows:

 - When replica actors fail, the Controller actor will replace them with new ones.
-- When the HTTP proxy actor fails, the Controller actor will restart it.
+- When the proxy actor fails, the Controller actor will restart it.
 - When the Controller actor fails, Ray will restart it.
 - When using the [KubeRay RayService](https://ray-project.github.io/kuberay/guidance/rayservice/), KubeRay will recover crashed nodes or a crashed cluster.
 Cluster crashes can be avoided using the [GCS FT feature](https://ray-project.github.io/kuberay/guidance/gcs-ft/).
 - If not using KubeRay, when the Ray cluster fails, Ray Serve cannot recover.